-Your bowels consist of the small intestine and the large intestine (colon).
-Your small intestine absorbs foods and liquids.
-It is about 15 to 20 feet long and is divided into 3 sections called the duodenum, the jejunum, and the ileum.
+- Your small intestine absorbs carbohydrates, proteins, fats, vitamins, and minerals.
+It’s about 15 to 20 feet long and is divided into 3 sections.
+The first section is the duodenum, the second is the jejunum, and last section is the ileum.
 Each section has a specific role in how your body digests and absorbs nutrients.
-Your colon is about 5 feet long.
-It helps your body absorb minerals and water.

-When a part of your bowel is removed, the part that is left adapts to this change.
-It does this by absorbing the nutrients and liquids that would have normally been handled by the part that was removed.
-Parts of your bowel can be removed without having a major impact on your nutritional health, but it does take time for your remaining bowel to adapt to these changes.
-Your body may not absorb nutrients, liquids, vitamins, and minerals as well as before your surgery.Back to top
+When a part of your bowel is removed, the part that’s left can adapt.
+It does this by absorbing the nutrients and liquids that would’ve normally been absorbed by the part that was removed.
+This means that parts of your bowel can be removed without having a major impact on your nutritional health.

 Short Bowel Syndrome

 Short bowel syndrome is a set of symptoms that happen while your remaining bowel adapts after your surgery.
 You can reduce these symptoms by following the guidelines in this resource.

 - Diarrhea (loose or watery stools)

 Follow these guidelines while your bowel is recovering.
 You can also use the sample menu, located at the end of this resource.

 Eat 6 to 8 small meals a day

 Eating small, frequent meals will put less stress on your shortened bowel.
 Small meals help control your symptoms and are easier for your body to digest and absorb.

 - Eat slowly and chew your food well.